cdoremus/deno-fresh-oauth/README.md

-Once the `callback.ts` handler function completes, the app user has been authenticated and the application has all the user information it needed from Github and the what it needs to secure the `/secured` route.
+Once the `callback.ts` handler function completes, the app user has been authenticated and the application has all the user information it needed from Github and what it needs to secure the `/secured` route.

+**The refresh token**

+Another concept in the OAuth flow is the refresh token.
+This token is sent back with the access token and used when the access token expires to get a new access token.

+In the case of Github, the access token expires after one year, so the refresh scenario would be very difficult to test.
+You would probably want your user to go through the OAuth flow again at that point too.
+In the `deno-oauth2-client` lib the `RefreshTokenGrant.refresh()` method is used for token refresh.

 **Storing the session id in a cookie**(_??Is this needed??_)